Minerals Separation, Limited: History

-Organized in 1903 by South African John Ballot, the firm moved to experiment with new processes as well as acquire patents of others until they had perfected a froth flotation process.
+Organised in 1903 by South African John Ballot, the firm moved to experiment with new processes as well as acquire patents of others until they had perfected a froth flotation process.
 This was perfected on Broken Hill, Australia mill tailings.
+The first patent that they purchased was for the Catermole process, but they also purchased patent rights to Alcide Froment's process.

 By the 1910s, the firm's Australian process was generally accepted as so great an advance over any process known before that it promptly came into extensive use for the concentration of ores in most of the principal mining countries of the world.
 It largely replaced all earlier ore extraction processes and is today known as froth flotation.

 Its most important patent was the discovery that a small percentage of oil, agitated into a froth, was needed to make the process commercially successful at Broken Hill.
 The patent was received for this process in Britain in 1905 and then the next year around the world but especially in the United States.
 Minerals Separation, Limited obtained U.S. Patent No. 835,120, issued on November 6, 1906, to Henry Livingston Sulman, Hugh Fitzalis Kirkpatrick-Picard (the two prominent consultant metallurgists and directors of the firm) and John Ballot.
 As stated in the specification of the patent, the claimed discovery related "to improvements in the process for the concentration of ores, the object being to separate metalliferous matter from gangue by means of oils, fatty acids, or other substances which have a preferential affinity for such metalliferous matter over gangue."
 Between 1910 and 1912, Minerals Separation Limited acquired use of the process of ore dressing known as De Bavay's Sulphide Process.

+In 1913, they acquired the patent for a differential flotation process, capable of reliably separating lead and zinc sulphide ores, held by Fleury James (Jim) Lyster (1872–1948), who perfected a technique, at the Broken Hill plant of Zinc Corporation.

 In 1914, they also acquired the important Bradford patent for differential flotation.
 And in 1923, Minerals Separation staff chemists in the San Francisco office, Cornelius Keller and Carl Lewis under director Edward H. Nutter, perfected the use of chemical xanthates, replacing the use of oil and easing the workings in the froth cells.
 The firm moved into research for the use of flotation in nonmetals as well, such as potash.